 With a consumer proposal, you have the ability to exit it early by paying it off in full.
 Why might you want to do this?

-As soon as you exit (or pay off) your consumer proposal in full, your credit score increases and you can begin to rebuild your good credit.
+As soon as you exit (or pay off) your consumer proposal in full, your credit score increases and you can begin to improving your good credit.
 For example, with Marble’s Fast-Track loans, we pay off your entire consumer proposal so that your credit score can increase in up to three years, rather than up to eight.
 We submit your monthly consumer proposal loan payments to the credit bureau and work with you to improve your credit report.